Dwayne D. Gremler

 My name is Dwayne D. Gremler.
 I was born in Springfield, Ohio, and was the first child of David and Patricia Gremler.
 (My grandfather moved to Ohio from Germany when he was 21...click here for a family history.)
 I have two younger sisters and grew up in the country next to a farm.
 After I turned 10 I spent most of my summers working on that farm.

 I graduated as the valedictorian of my class from Northwestern High School (in Clark Country, just outside of Springfield).
 While in high school I was involved in almost everything--I was captain of the basketball, cross country, and track teams, was drum major of the marching band, participated in the Spanish Club, and had 9 consecutive years of perfect attendance.
-I started college at Miami University in Oxford, Ohio, but after two years of cold winters I transferred to Arizona State University, where I received a BA degree in Mathematics.
+I started college at Miami University in Oxford, Ohio, but after two years of cold winters (including the blizzard of 1978) I transferred to Arizona State University, where I received a BA degree in Mathematics.

 I started to work at Honeywell Information Systems right after graduating from college.
 I worked at Honeywell for 10 years (in 1987 this division was sold to Bull HN Information Systems).
 My responsibilities at Honeywell/Bull started with computer programming and evolved to project management.
 Toward the end of my career at Bull I managed a team of eight engineers from six countries.
 In the mid-1980s I began to pursue an MBA degree from Arizona State University.
 However, before entering the MBA program I had no previous formal education in business, so I had to take many required prerequisite courses.
 Going to school part-time while working full-time, I took about 5 years to complete the program.

-I like to travel, and have spoken at conferences in Sweden and Austria (1996), the Netherlands (2002), France (2003), and England (2008).
-I have also been invited to speak at universities in the Netherlands (1998, 2002, 2008), New Zealand (2001), Australia (2001), Italy (2002), Switzerland (2002, 2003, 2004, and 2006), Germany (2002, 2004, 2006, 2007), France (2004, 2006, 2007, 2008), Spain (2005), Sweden (2006, 2007), England (2006, 2008), and Norway (2007).
+I like to travel, and have spoken at conferences in Sweden and Austria (1996), the Netherlands (2002, 2012, 2014, 2016), France (2003, 2016), England (2008, 2010), Portugal (2010, 2017), and Belgium (2015, 2016).
+I have also been invited to speak at universities in the Netherlands (1998, 2002, 2008, 2011, 2012, 2016), New Zealand (2001), Australia (2001, 2016), Italy (2002), Switzerland (2002, 2003, 2004, and 2006), Germany (2002, 2004, 2006, 2007, 2012, 2015, 2016, 2017, 2018, 2019, 2020, 2021), France (2004, 2006, 2007, 2008, 2014, 2017, 2018, 2019), Spain (2005, 2012), Sweden (2006, 2007), England (2006, 2008, 2015, 2017), Norway (2007), Belgium (2011, 2013, 2015, 2016, 2019, 2021), and even the U.S. (University of Alabama in 2011 and University of Texas-Pan American in 2012).
 I received a Fulbright Scholarship from the U.S. Government for Spring, 2006, and as a result I taught and conducted research at Maastricht University in The Netherlands.
+In December (2009) I returned to Maastricht for the Ph.D. defense of one of my students there.
+For my sabbatical in 2015-16, I was invited to be a Visiting Professor at the University of Liege, Belgium, for five months and to be the Audi Visiting Professor at the Catholic University of Eichstadt-Ingolstadt, Germany.
+In 2018 I was appointed as Visiting International Professor at the University of Muenster, where I teach a Masters-level class on Service Management annually.

-This page was last updated on 08/23/08.
+This page was last updated on 08/19/2021.